junwatu/video-summarizer-nodejs-griddb/blog/README.md

 VITE_API_URL=http://localhost:3000
 ```

-It is important to note that you must restart the project every time you change the `VITE_API_URL` environment variable.
+It is important to note that the project must be restarted every time you change the `VITE_API_URL` environment variable.

 ### Start the Project